-Beginning Course in surveying techniques designed to give the student an understanding of the fundamentals of chaining, leveling, and proper use of the transit.
+This is a beginning Course in surveying techniques designed to give the student an understanding of the fundamentals of chaining, leveling, and proper use of the transit.
 Care and adjustment of instruments and office procedure are also considered.
-Provision is made by appropriate fieldwork for practical application of the techniques learned.
-Three hours lecture -- Four hours laboratory fundamentals of Plane Surveying, Field practice, and calculations.
-Equipment and equipment use, horizontal, vertical, angular measurements; errors, traversing, leveling and stadia; surveying mathematics; recording of field notes.
+Provision is made by appropriate fieldwork for practical application of the techniques learned, including laboratory fundamentals of plane surveying, field practice and calculations, equipment and equipment use, horizontal, vertical, angular measurements, errors, traversing, leveling and stadia, surveying mathematics, and recording of field notes.

-- 1. Demonstrate familiarity with the overall job requirements as they relate to the field of land surveying. - 2.
+- Demonstrate familiarity with the overall job requirements as they relate to the field of land surveying. - 2.
 Develop skills in the use and function of survey drafting symbology. - 3.
 Demonstrate how to use and interpret field-derived mapping area and observations. - 4.
 Acquire essential skills from execution and completion of various types of survey maps and drawings.